gorgusdev/neutral-state-router/README.md

 - Any states that are only in the current state will have the `teardownCallback` called on the data object to allow for any sort of clean up of the data object.

+For any keys in the data object that begins with a plus (+) the values are accumulated into an array from any matched states that have the key in its data object (after `refreshCallback` or `setupCallback` was called).
+If the value to accumulate into the array is an array it's concatenated at the end of the accumulated array otherwise the value is simply pushed.
+When all matched states have been processed the accumulated arrays are added to the final data object with their respective keys without the initial plus (+) character.

 ### History

 To detect changed URLs and to update the current URL on programmtic state activation the router